madhurchhajed/LR-Classification/README.md

 # LR-Classification
-This is LR classification Matrix
+This is practice jupyter notebook on LR classification